 Note: The requirements for a history major are officially spelled out in the Undergraduate Catalog.
 The following tables only present notes taken from that more precise document.
 See Gainful Employment data.

-- Electives 6 hours: Six additional hours of electives from the History curriculum.
+- 6 hours of electives from History Department.

-To earn a teaching certificate in Illinois, students must have 36 total hours in History, including 8 hours in U.S. History and 8 hours in European or World History; further requirements for a teaching certificate are spelled out in the Undergraduate Catalog under the Department of Teacher Education (Secondary Education).
+To earn a teaching license in Illinois, students must have 36 total hours in History, including 8 hours in U.S. History and 8 hours in European or World History; further requirements for a teaching license are spelled out in the Undergraduate Catalog under the Department of Teacher Education (High School Education).